doubleodd/website/src/implementations.md

       - C code with some inline assembly for 64-bit x86 with BMI2 and ADX opcodes (e.g. Intel Skylake and later cores)
       - C code (with 32-bit intrinsics) for 32-bit x86
-      - Assmbly code for ARM Cortex M0+
+      - Assembly code for ARM Cortex M0+

     While this implementation was written for research and demonstration purposes, it follows APIs and conventions appropriate for general